 Until Next Time

 For the last few months, I have been on a little bit of a yarn buying binge.
-Half of the reason is that I cleaned out my stash before I moved.
+Half of the reason is that I cleaned out my stash before I moved from San Francisco.
 Out with the old and in with the new right?
 The other half of the reason is my having a little bit of a fear of not having yarn right away in China.
-Yes, I know China will have yarn, but I wanted to be prepared until I found a reliable retailer.
+Yes, I know China will have yarn, but I want to be prepared until I find a reliable retailer.

 Lucky for me locating yarn on my travels has not been an issue at all.
 Just the other day I was walking down the street in Vineyard Haven, MA (I am back in Martha’s Vineyard) and saw some yarn in the window.
 Well, I took a detour to just check it out and ended up with two pretty balls of Crystal Palace Sausalito in Mediterranean.
 I was very much drawn to the two tone ply and I loved the colors.
 Plus this yarn was super soft and squishy (80% Merino Wool/20% Nylon).

 At first, I thought I would craft a pair of sock for myself.
 Then I remembered the Calais Shawl .
 This shawl has been on my to-make list for a long long while.
 I have to say I was a little nervous to use this yarn as it has a lot of color going on and the pattern is predominantly lace.
 However, a Ravelry search inspired me to go with it as several others have used variegated yarn and their shawls look amazing.

 Everything is looking good so far.
 Knitting anything lace is always deceptive as it bunches up quite a bit as you knit.
 Have you ever went against your “editing eye” and taken a knitting risk?

 Until Next Time,